Skip to main content Skip to secondary navigation

 Travelers are no longer required to reserve a car through the Stanford Travel program, but may continue to choose to do so for administrative efficiencies.

-Stanford Travel Booking Policy & Travel Registration Summary
+Stanford Travel Registration Summary

 Registering Your Travel